Ferdi265/wl-mirror/README.md

   -r R, --region R              capture custom region R
-        --no-region             capture the entire output (default) -S,   --stream                accept a stream of additional options on stdin
+        --no-region             capture the entire output (default) -S,   --stream                accept a stream of additional options on stdin --title N               specify a custom title N for the mirror window

 backends:
   - auto        automatically try the backends in order and use the first that works (default)